Changes to QLD Coal Mine Workers Health Scheme

-Employers are required to appoint one or more medical practitioners as their nominated medical adviser (NMA).
-The NMA's role is to carry out, supervise and report on health assessments for the employer's coal mine workers.
-Only the employer's appointed NMA can complete and sign Section 4 of the relevant health assessment form for the employer's coal mine workers.
-However, Section 3 of the forms can be completed by an examining medical officer working under the supervision of the NMA.
+Employers are required to appoint one or more medical practitioners as their appointed medical adviser (AMA).
+The AMA's role is to carry out, supervise and report on health assessments for the employer's coal mine workers.
+Only the employer's appointed AMA can complete and sign Section 4 of the relevant health assessment form for the employer's coal mine workers.
+However, Section 3 of the forms can be completed by an examining medical officer working under the supervision of the AMA.

-If your organization does not have an NMA please click here to request Sonic HealthPlus’s assistance in arranging this appointment on your behalf.
+If your organization does not have an AMA please click here to request Sonic HealthPlus’s assistance in arranging this appointment on your behalf.

-A new health assessment may be required, however please discuss the specific situation with your NMA.
+A new health assessment may be required, however please discuss the specific situation with your AMA.

 DNRME has engaged Lungscreen Australia to coordinate an Australian-based dual-read program.

 From 1 March 2019, Lungscreen Australia will replace US-based B-reading for all Queensland coal mine worker chest X-rays.
 All chest X-rays must be sent to Lungscreen Australia from this date.